slzhou-xy/GREEN/README.md

 ## Dataset
-We only provide Porto dataset.
-Due to privacy, we cannot provide the Chengdu dataset.
+Due to privacy, we only provide Porto dataset.

 To use dataset, unzip dataset in directory `./data/porto`.